 Travelling to Botswana

-Maun International Airport is the main hub for all flights entering Botswana as a safari destination; the airport is located within the town itself.
+Maun International Airport is the central hub for all flights entering Botswana as a safari destination.
+The airport is located within the town itself.

-Sir Seretse Khama International Airport is located just 10 kilometres north of Gaborone, offering daily one hour flights from Johannesburg and three weekly two hour flights from Harare.
+Sir Seretse Khama International Airport is located just 10km/6mi north of Gaborone, offering daily one-hour flights from Johannesburg and three weekly two-hour flights from Harare.

-Kasane International Airport is located around four kilometres south of the town of Kasane and lies just a few kilometres away from the Chobe National Park.
+Kasane International Airport is located around four kilometers / two and a half miles south of the town of Kasane and lies just a short distance from the Chobe National Park.